JessicaSehrt/EDA_VR_biofeedback/README.md

 Unity Project was created using the Biosignalplux Unity sample in Unity 2019.
 It was then migrated to Unity 2020.3.5f1 and integrated the signal processing from the EDA Sensor with the 1-Channel OpenBan hub from biosignalplux (a).
 The project is implemented to work with a HTC Vive Pro Eye (a).
 Scenes include a nature environment for the relaxing phase (b), a VR-adapted mental arithmetic task (c) for stress baseline measures, and an EDA-adaptive nature environment (d).

 We provide the dataset, including the Unity project and the log files.
 A detailed description of the study procedure and hardware integration can be found in the related dissertation (*doctoral thesis reference here*).
-Please feel free to contact me if you have any questions.

 ![Storm](https://github.com/user-attachments/assets/7e5f4a55-871a-4fb1-bd44-e6de122119d2)